Trial Court Documents

 - District (county) Court files include pleadings/documents filed by the parties to the case and orders and findings from the court.

-- The public can review many district court records and determine what documents are available online through the Minnesota Judicial Branch Access Case Records.
+- The public can review many district court records and determine what documents are available online through the Minnesota Judicial Branch Access Case Records page.
 You will need to know the names of the parties or the court file number to pull up the court files online.

-- The actual court documents cannot be viewed online except by using a public access computer terminal at any Minnesota district (county) courthouse or at the Minnesota State Law Library.
+- The public can also access court documents from public access computer terminals at any Minnesota district (county) courthouse or at the Minnesota State Law Library.
+Please note that the fee is $8 per document fee to print from courthouse terminals.

 - The availability of court records is governed by the Minnesota Rules of Public Access to Records of the Judicial Branch.